 Copyright © University of Cambridge.
 All rights reserved.

-Well done.
-I wonder if anyone can think of a system so that you could be sure you found all the different ways of making 10?
+That's great perhaps you'll send in more!
+I like the way you have used a system so that you can be sure you find all the different ways of making 10.